adobe/aem-eclipse-developer-tools/docs/develop/README.md

    - Build the project
    - Create a git tag
    - Generate a draft release
-   - Upload the p2 update site zip
+   - Attach the p2 update site zip to the release
+   - Deploy the p2 update site to https://eclipse.adobe.com

 3. After the workflow completes:
    - Go to the Releases page on GitHub